aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 - Pricing for Amazon EBS is based on GB-month.
 - This sample works on a 30-day month.
 - Snapshot storage within the Archive Tier currently charges a minimum of 90 days.
-As this utility compares pricing between EBS Standard Tier storage and the Archive Tier, we are using 3 months of storage (3x 30-day months) as our assumption and method of comparison.
+As this solution compares pricing between EBS Standard Tier storage and the Archive Tier, we are using 3 months of storage (3x 30-day months) as our assumption and method of comparison.
 - **Please Note:** This script calls Amazon EBS direct APIs for Snapshots which do have costs associated with their usage.
-Under standard usage, the costs associated with tool is not expected to raise any concerns (`ListChangedBlocks` and `ListSnapshotBlocks` API calls = $0.0006 per thousand requests - _as of August 2022_).
+Under standard usage, the costs associated with tool is not expected to raise any concerns (`ListChangedBlocks` and `ListSnapshotBlocks` API calls).
 Please make sure to review your expected usage of this script and the EBS Pricing available at: https://aws.amazon.com/ebs/pricing/
-- This sample calls the AWS Pricing API in us-east-1 to dynamically source EBS snapshot storage pricing for the region.
+- This sample calls the AWS Pricing API in us-east-1 to dynamically source Amazon EBS snapshot storage pricing for the region.

 ## Prerequisites